apache/incubator-brooklyn/docs/start/walkthrough/index.md

 [![Web Cluster Scaling with the Resizer Policy](walkthrough-webconsole-scaling-w700.png "Screenshot of Web Cluster Scaling with the Resizer Policy")](walkthrough-webconsole-scaling.png)

-For your applications, you might want to mix in other data stores, messaging systems, or on-line services including PaaS.
-Brooklyn supports some of these out-of-the-box, including a wide-range of tools which it can use Whirr to provision, such as Hadoop.
-But if you have something you don't see, [let us know] -- we'd love to work with you to [write a new entity] and [contribute it].

 ### Run it Yourself